The Faculty of Urbanism / Landscape Design and Planning

 1. Presentation of the project theme and of the study area; preparing the basic topographical support.

-6. Communication and presentation techniques.
+4. Communication and presentation methods and techniques.

 Practical activities and main elaboration stages: